-Once the 175 hours have been logged, students will go home and complete the remaining online CPL learning modules and sit all 13 CPL(A) exams.
+Once the 175 hours have been logged, students will then return home and continue studying the remaining online CPL learning modules, and sit all 13 CPL(A) exams.

 Upon completion of the CPL Preparation Program, after passing all 13 CPL theoretical examinations, students will have met the minimum flight time and academic requirements to commence the CPL modular flying course.

-Having passed the CPL exams, students will then return back to us and complete the CPL modular flying course which usually lasts between 3-4 weeks and prepares the pilot for the CPL Skills Test.
-This course consists of a minimum of 25 hours dual instruction flying in a Tecnam P2002-JF and a PA28R Arrow; a 'complex' rating aircraft that has 4-seats, a variable pitch propellor and a retractable undercarriage.
+Once all CPL exams have been passed, students will come back to us and complete the CPL modular flying course which usually lasts between 3-4 weeks and prepares the pilot for the CPL Skills Test.
+This course consists of a minimum of 25 hours dual instruction flying in a Tecnam P2002-JF and a PA28R Arrow; a so called 'complex' rating aircraft that has 4-seats, a variable pitch propellor and a retractable undercarriage.

 Once the Commercial Pilot Licence (CPL) has been achieved, students who wish to obtain a frozen Airline Transport Licence (ATPL) can continue with Fly EPT Spain's ATPL theoretical online ground course.
 CPL licence holders will be credited with the 250 hours of CPL theoretical study towards the 750 hours of study required for the ATPL theory course.